 It’s up to you to help your rabbit groom itself.
 Get ready to brush the animal at least once a week.
 You can pull loose hair out with your hands.
-Whatever you don’t take care of will end up in your pet’s stomach.
+Whatever you do not take care of will end up in your pet’s stomach.

 Handle Them Right

 Rabbits may look tougher than hamsters and guinea pigs, but they are fragile.
 When you pick your rabbit up, do it by putting your hand under its belly.
 Never lift the bunny by the ears, scruff, or legs.
 You may cause irreversible damage and terrible pain.
-Rabbits don’t get excited about being picked up at all, so it’s better to touch them as little as possible.
+Rabbits do not get excited about being picked up at all, so it is better to touch them as little as possible.

 Talk to Your Kids

 A rabbit is a dream pet for many children.
-However, it’s a wild animal at heart and doesn’t enjoy too much physical interaction.
+However, it is a wild animal at heart and does not enjoy too much physical interaction.
 Make sure your children know how to handle a bunny.
 You may need to watch over them at first.
 Incorrect handling can kill a rabbit before you even realize you’ve done something wrong.

 Provide a Calm Environment

-Rabbits are nervous creatures, and they need a calm environment to live in.
-If you own a dog, make sure it doesn’t enter the room where the bunny’s house is.
+Another thing to be aware of when learning how to take care of a bunny, is that rabbits are nervous creatures, and they need a calm environment to live in.
+If you own a dog, make sure it does not enter the room where the bunny’s house is.
 Interactions with your rabbit should be calm and gentle.
 By the way, bunnies that live in pairs are usually less nervous.